fluffeliger/tableapi/README.md

+### QUICK NOTE:
+This repository is old, so the code is old too.
+Dont judge me please c:

 # TableAPI
 TableAPI is a very simple "API"  to create tables in the python console.
 Its not much but i love this project lmao :)